 A formal apprenticeship is required to build a career as a maintenance electrician, followed by on-the-job technical training, and finally, an electrician license.

-An electrician specializing in automotive vehicles and cars and is often held responsible for the electrical systems that are crucial for their safe operation are auto electricians.
+An electrician specializing in automotive vehicles and cars is often held responsible for the electrical systems that are crucial for their safe operation are auto electricians.
 Becoming an electrician can be injurious and risky if one does not take proper training from an electrician school.
 To work as an auto electrician, an in-depth understanding of vehicle diagnostics and performance electronics is crucial to inspect drivetrain systems properly.

 Industries are centered on electrical grids, equipment, and appliances.
 An industrial electrician is mainly responsible for dealing with the electrical equipment within processing plants, factories, power plants, and mines and is tasked with installing, repairing, and troubleshooting.
 They usually work with massive manufacturing systems, complex and large machinery, and sometimes focus on security, electrical, and lighting systems.

-In most commercial buildings like offices, the commercial electrician takes the responsibilities of installing, maintaining and repairing electrical systems.
+In most commercial buildings like offices, the commercial electrician takes the responsibilities of installing, maintaining, and repairing electrical systems.
 They are responsible for providing assistance in planning and designing the electrical systems during the construction of the site.
-If you as an individual loves challenges and rational thinking, this job is certainly ideal for you.
+If you as an individual love challenges and rational thinking, this job is certainly ideal for you.
 The responsibility often involves navigating through public issues and safety concerns with local electrical codes.

 Over and above, if you have the zeal towards entrepreneurship and venture out as an independent contractor in the electrical field, you can undoubtedly commence by drawing out plans and hiring a team of electricians under you.